khaors/geocompr/main.md

 1. Create an interactive map using data from the `cycle_hire_xy.csv` file.
 Export this map to a file called `cycle_hire.html`.

-[^1]: A list of supported vector formats and theirs options can be found at http://www.gdal.org/ogr_formats.html.

-[^2]: Full list of supported raster formats with theirs options can be found at http://www.gdal.org/formats_list.html.

 <!--chapter:end:06-read-write-plot.Rmd-->